 Retention is defined as the placing of a student in the same "grade level" as the previous year.
 The decision to retain a student should be made only after careful thought, observation, and consideration.
 Input should come from parents, teachers, principals, and support services personnel.
 Factors to be considered are: academic achievement, emotional, social and physical maturity, behavioral patterns and chronological age.
 The final determining factor shall be, "Where is the best placement for this child?"
 All such referrals will be discussed with the child's parents before the teacher makes the recommendation.

 SPECIAL SERVICES

 The Hopkins Public Schools provide many services for students with special needs.
 For information about any of these services, please contact either elementary principal.
+Hopkins Elementary is identified as a Title I building.

 PERSONAL HEALTH AND SAFETY